Cancer and work

 Taking time off work

 You may need time off work or to stop working for some time to look after the person with cancer.
-If you need to take a day off to care for a member of your family or household, you can use personal leave, which includes sick leave and carer’s leave.
+If you need to take a day off to care for a member of your family or household, you may be able to use personal leave (which includes sick leave and carer’s leave).
+Casual employees can take two days of unpaid carer's leave at a time.

 The National Employment Standards outline the rules for personal leave.
-These include allocating 10 days of paid personal leave each year to full-time employees.
+These include 10 days of paid personal leave each year to full-time employees.
 Part-time employees receive this entitlement on a pro-rata (proportional) basis, based on the number of hours they work.
-You must let your employer know that you are taking the leave, and your employer may require a medical certificate or other evidence confirming the need to take the leave.
+You must let your employer know that you are taking the leave, and your employer may require a medical certificate or other evidence confirming that you are unable to work.

 If you’re considering using annual leave or long-service leave, you may want to talk to your employer about your situation.
 It might be possible to organise flexible working arrangements (see above) or take unpaid leave so you don’t have to use all of your paid entitlements.